-Cell body and flagellar agglutinins in Chlamydomonas reinhardtii: The cell body plasma membrane is a reservoir for agglutinins whose migration to the flagella is regulated by a functional barrier
+Cell body and flagellar agglutinins in Chlamydomonas reinhardtii: The cell body plasma membrane is a reservoir for agglutinins whose migration to the flagella is regulated by a functional barrier (PDF)

 Hunnicutt,Gary R.; Kosfiszer,M.G.; Snell,William J.